ibm-cloud-docs/monitoring/access_key.md

 3. Select **Monitoring**.
 The {{site.data.keyword.mon_full_notm}} dashboard opens.
 You can see the list of monitoring instances that are available on {{site.data.keyword.cloud_notm}}.

-3. Identify the instance for which you want to get the access key, and click **View access key**.
+3. Identify the instance for which you want to get the access key.
+Select actions, then click **View key**.

 4. A pop up window opens where you can click **Show** to view the access key.